UDST/urbansim/docs/sim/index.rst

 Variable Expressions
 ~~~~~~~~~~~~~~~~~~~~

-Dependency injection is extended by a feature we call "variable expressions".
+Argument matching is extended by a feature we call "variable expressions".
 Expressions allow you to specify a variable to inject with Python keyword
 arguments.
 Here's an example redone from above using
 variable expressions::